-In today’s fast-paced, high-pressure rat race, it’s almost impossible not to feel “anxious” at some or another but the fact that you are stressed, worried or under pressure, doesn’t necessarily mean that you suffer from anxiety.
-It doesn’t also mean that you don’t.
-It simply means that you need to analyze yourself and understand whether you suffer from anxiety or you are simply a regular worrier?
+In today’s fast-paced, high-pressure rat race, it’s almost impossible not to feel “anxious” at some point.
+But the fact that you are stressed, worried, or under pressure, doesn’t necessarily mean that you suffer from anxiety.
+It also doesn’t mean that you don’t.
+It merely means that you need to analyze yourself.
+Do you suffer from anxiety, or you are simply a regular worrier?

-What is Anxiety?
+What Is Anxiety?

 - General anxiety disorder (GAD)